RunMat

 GitHub

-rad2deg — Convert angles from radians to degrees.
+rad2deg — Convert angle values from radians to degrees with MATLAB-compatible array behavior.

-d = rad2deg(r) converts each angle in r from radians to degrees using r*180/pi.
+d = rad2deg(r) converts each angle in r from radians to degrees using r * 180 / pi.
+It applies element-wise across scalar, vector, matrix, and N-D inputs using MATLAB-compatible typing and shape rules.

 How rad2deg works